Accessibility statement

 Overview

-Akinbowale is a landscape archaeologist specialising in Geographic Information System and Remote Sensing applications in archaeology.
-His areas of interest include environmental archaeology, spatial archaeology, landscape studies and GIS and remote sensing applications in archaeology.
-In the last 15 years, he has been involved in several archaeological projects (field surveys and excavations) in Nigeria, Spain and Italy using remote sensing techniques and spatial analyses for landscape analyses and heritage management.
+Akinbowale is a landscape archaeologist specialising in Geographic Information System and remote sensing applications in archaeology.
+His areas of interest include environmental archaeology, spatial archaeology, GIS and remote sensing applications in archaeology and heritage management.
+Since 2008, he has been involved in several archaeological projects (field surveys, mapping and excavations) in Nigeria, Tanzania, Spain and Italy using remote sensing techniques and geospatial techniques for landscape analyses, spatial modelling and cultural heritage management.

 Contact details